schpet/tromp/README.md

 ### how it works

-reads a tromp.json config file that connects glob matches to commands to run on that file.
+reads a tromp.json config file that connects glob matches with commands to run.

 ### commands